 6. Visual Lessons

-Your child might need some extra time to process a math equation compared to other students.
-In that case, you can provide them with visual lessons so they can play, rewind and pause as many times as they want.
+Your child might need more time than other students to process a math equation.
+In that case, you can provide them with visual lessons so they can play, rewind, and pause as many times as they want.

 Besides this, if your child requires 1:1 math training and you don’t have much free time, you can hire a professional math tutor for them.

 When you and your child use different math activities, games, and practical training lessons to learn math, this will nurture a strong bond.
 In addition, this will give parents more opportunity to spend time with their kids, especially teenagers who no longer find their parents cool enough to hang out with.